-Settlement west of Amanzimtoti and South of Durban, in the Umlazi district.
-Established in 1836, it was destroyed by Dingaane, but rebuilt in 1839.
-Named after the American missionary, Dr. Newton Adams (1796-1841) who arrived in Natal in 1835 and who played a prominent role within the community ny providing medical care as well as printing pamphlets in Zulu.
+Settlement West of Amanzimtoti and South of Durban, in the Umlazi district.
+Established in 1836, it was destroyed by Dingaan, but rebuilt in 1839.
+Named after the American missionary, Dr. Newton Adams (1796-1841) who arrived in Natal in 1835 and who played a prominent role within the community providing medical care as well as printing pamphlets in Zulu.
 In 1844 he was ordained a priest and he frequently preached to congregations of up to a 1 000 people.
 His school provided an education to 100 pupils at a time and his medical skills were sought out by the British colonists, Boers and indigenous people alike!
 He became known amongst the Zulu's as 'the teacher with 3 coats' because of his changing of clothes to suit his differing areas of work, (including a white medical coat).

 He was appointed in 1847 as a mediator on the Natal Land Commission, set up to establish native reserves in the country.
 Adams died at the Adams Mission on 16 September 1847; his funeral was attended by many prominent residents and milatary officers.
-The Adams Colledge was named in his honour at Amanzimtoti in 1853.
-The colledge's alumni include Presidents of Botswana and Uganda, several ministers and leaders of the African National Congress.
+The Adams College was named in his honour at Amanzimtoti in 1853.
+The college's alumni include Presidents of Botswana and Uganda, several ministers and leaders of the African National Congress.

 New Dictionary of South African Names by Peter E Raper